 Volatile markets can afford the opportunity for activities such as tax loss selling, where we can capture losses in securities to offset gains elsewhere.
 It’s also an opportunity to explore the inclusion of additional assets into an allocation which can add further diversification benefits.
 This period could also present an opportunity to accelerate cash deployment to take advantage of more attractive asset prices.

-Should you have any questions on markets or your portfolio please reach out directly to your advisor to discuss.
+Should you have any questions on markets or your portfolio please reach out directly to your advisor at FineMark to discuss.